HenryPenton/telegram-moviebot/README.md

 ## setmovieyear

 Running /setmovieyear _movieName_ _movieYear_ will add _movieName_, if it exist for the given year, to a state.
 This state currently gets wiped if the bot ever restarts.
+## setmovieid

+Running /setmovieid _imdbID_ will add the movie relating to that imdb id to a state.
+This state currently gets wiped if the bot ever restarts.

 ## getmovies